rhall1705/Pacifier/README.md

 The same thing can be done with the `@Argument` annotation in Fragments.
 Note that this will produce both an "args" and a "newInstance" method, in case you need just the bundle.

 Now, Dart & Henson generates builders, while Pacifier creates factory methods.
 I chose this route because it enforces a contract for instantiating an Activity/Fragment, preventing potential misuse that can lead to unintended behavior/crashes when not enough or too many arguments are supplied.
 However, this means we have to account for different entry paths into the Activity/Fragment with potentially differing arguments.
-To deal with this, we add an argument to our `@Extra` or `@Argument` annotations called "path".
+To deal with this, we add an argument to our `@Extra` or `@Argument` annotations to represent the "path".
 See below:

 ```
 public class SampleFragment extends Fragment {